percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    their original locations.
 As this option removes backup files, it must be used with caution.

+.. option:: --no-backup-locks

+   This option controls if backup locks should be used instead of ``FLUSH TABLES WITH READ LOCK`` on the backup stage.
+The option has no effect when backup locks are not supported by the server.
+This option is enabled by default, disable with :option:`--no-backup-locks`.

 .. option:: --no-defaults

    Don't read default options from any option file.
 Must be given as the first option on the command-line.

+.. option:: --no-lock

+   Use this option to disable table lock with ``FLUSH TABLES WITH READ LOCK``.
+Use it only if ALL your tables are InnoDB and you *DO NOT CARE* about the binary log position of the backup.
+This option shouldn’t be used if there are any DDL statements being executed or if any updates are happening on non-InnoDB tables (this includes the system MyISAM tables in the mysql database), otherwise it could lead to an inconsistent backup.
+Where supported xtrabackup will automatically use Backup Locks as a lightweight alternative to ``FLUSH TABLES WITH READ LOCK`` to copy non-InnoDB data to avoid blocking DML queries that modify InnoDB tables.
+If you are considering to use this because your backups are failing to acquire the lock, this could be because of incoming replication events are preventing the lock from succeeding.
+Please try using :option:`--safe-slave-backup` to momentarily stop the replication slave thread, this may help the backup to succeed and you do not need to use this option.

+   `xtrabackup_binlog_info` is not created when :option:`-–no-lock` option is used (because ``SHOW MASTER STATUS`` may be inconsistent), but under certain conditions xtrabackup_binlog_pos_innodb can be used instead to get consistent binlog coordinates as described in :ref:`working_with_binlogs`.

 .. include:: ../.res/contents/option.no-version-check.txt

+.. option:: --open-files-limit=#

+   The maximum number of file descriptors to reserve with setrlimit().

 .. option:: --parallel=#